Lula defeats Bolsonaro to again become Brazil's president | Politics

 But while da Silva topped the October 2 first-round elections with 48 per cent of the vote, Bolsonaro was a strong second at 43 per cent, showing opinion polls significantly underestimated his popularity.
 Many Brazilians support Bolsonaro's defence of conservative social values and he shored up support in an election year with vast government spending.

 Bolsonaro's administration has been marked by incendiary speech, his testing of democratic institutions, his widely criticised handling of the COVID-19 pandemic and the worst deforestation in the Amazon rainforest in 15 years.
-But he has built a devoted base by defending conservative values and presenting himself as protection from leftist policies that he says infringe on personal liberties and produce economic turmoil.
+But he built a devoted base by defending conservative values and presenting himself as protection from leftist policies that he says infringe on personal liberties and produce economic turmoil.
 Da Silva is credited with building an extensive social welfare programme during his 2003-2010 tenure that helped lift tens of millions into the middle class as well as presiding over an economic boom.
-The man universally known as Lula left office with an approval rating above 80 per cent; then US President Barack Obama called him “the most popular politician on Earth.”
-But he is also remembered for his administration's involvement in vast corruption revealed by sprawling investigations.
-Da Silva's arrest in 2018 kept him out of that year's race against Bolsonaro, a fringe lawmaker at the time who was an outspoken fan of former US President Donald Trump.
-Da Silva was jailed for for 580 days for corruption and money laundering.
-His convictions were later annulled by Brazil's top court, which ruled the presiding judge had been biased and colluded with prosecutors.
-That enabled da Silva to run for the nation's highest office for the sixth time.
-For months, it appeared that he was headed for easy victory as he kindled nostalgia for his presidency, when the economy was booming and welfare helped tens of millions join the middle class.
-Da Silva has pledged to boost spending on the poor, reestablish relationships with foreign governments and take bold action to eliminate illegal clear-cutting in the Amazon rainforest.
-Carlos Melo, a political science professor at Insper University in Sao Paulo, compared the likely political climate to that experienced by former President Dilma Rousseff, da Silva's hand-picked successor after his second term.

-“Lula's victory means Brazil is trying to overcome years of turbulence since the reelection of President Dilma Rousseff in 2014.
-That election never ended; the opposition asked for a recount, she governed under pressure and was impeached two years later,” said Melo.
+The man universally known as Lula left office with an approval rating above 80 per cent; then U.S. President Barack Obama called him “the most popular politician on Earth.”
+Carla Bridi contributed to this report from Brasilia.
+VN VN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)